-- When the terminal opens, press any key to display the time, then wait a minute and press it again.
+- When the Terminal opens, press any key to display the time, then wait a minute and press it again.
 It should look something like the image below.

 How it Works

-The main program intializes the hours and minutes variables, then launches the My Clock function into its own processor.
+The main program initializes the hours and minutes variables then launches the My Clock function into its own processor.
 After that, a repeat forever loop displays the time in the Terminal when a key is pressed.
 It is getting the time information from the My Clock function running it its own core, endlessly.
 That's why the values of minutes and hours are always up to date when you press a key in the Terminal again.

 The My Clock functions adds 1 to the variable minutes every 60 seconds.
 When the variable minutes goes over 59, it adds 1 to the variable hours and sets the variable minutes back to 0.

 Variables are still global!
 Even though the variable counter is set inside a function running in a new processor, it is still accessible from the main program.
 You can visualize that as though all the variables are written down on the big notepad in the middle of the Propeller that all of the cores can share.

 Print from Main ONLY!
 The Terminal blocks cannot be used in a function that is launched with a new processor block.
 The same is true for the OLED display module blocks.

 Give It Some Time!
 If you update the value of a variable item in a new processor, add a pause in your main program before trying to print the value of that variable to the Terminal.
 Otherwise, in rare cases the main program might print the old value before the new processor has a chance to spin up and update it.

 There are 8 processors in the Propeller microcontroller.
 Your main program uses one of them, leaving you up to 7 additional processors that you can use for your own functions.
 However, there is a bit of a catch.
 The blocks for some of the sensors and devices use their own processors to operate, therefore leaving you with fewer than 7 extra processors.